D7460N/D7460N.dev/ADD.md

 D7460N color themes are independent from the GUI and are set via [CSS Variables](#css-variables).
 Light and dark version are provided for each color theme.

-Absolute black `#000000` and absolute white `#FFFFFF` are reserved colors for accent, shading, and 3D angled perspecives.
+Absolute black `#000000` and absolute white `#FFFFFF` are reserved colors for accent, shading, and 3D angled perspectives.

 Base theme : :
 ```css